electricimp/Bullwinkle/README.md

 # Bullwinkle Framework 2.3.2

+**Bullwinkle has been deprecated and will no longer be updated -- please use [MessageManager](https://github.com/electricimp/MessageManager) instead**

 Bullwinkle is an easy to use framework for asynchronous agent and device communication.
 The Bullwinkle library consists of two classes:

 - [Bullwinkle](#bullwinkle) - The core application - used to add/remove handlers, and send messages.